pudens4/election_analysis/README.md

 included in resources was the csv file which provides raw data on the election

 ## Summary

 Election Results

-- total vote in the election
+Total vote in the election
 -------------------------
 Total Votes: 369,711
 -------------------------

--the percentage of votes per county
+The percentage of votes per county
 County Votes:
 Jefferson:  10.5% (38,855